Ask the Expert: Can the Mediterranean Diet Help my Mood?

 The Mediterranean Diet has something for everyone who is embarking on a healthy eating journey.
-But the value of the of it goes far beyond your waistline.
+But the value of it goes far beyond your waistline.

 There are many health benefits of this fresh, whole-foods approach to nutrition, according to experts.
 And researchers have found a promising connection between this kind of diet and mental health.